-Bellesiles's argument includes the assertion that gunsmiths had so little work to do that most worked as blacksmiths as well.
+Bellesiles argument includes the assertion that gunsmiths had so little work to do that most worked as blacksmiths as well.
 But this is not necessarily evidence that there was little demand for gunsmithing.
 It might equally be evidence that in an era when most Americans lived in small towns, because narrow specialization was economically unproductive, a person skilled at any form of metalworking would have to perform whatever work was in demand at the moment.

-Indeed, works with no ax to grind on the subject of gun ownership in America are explicit: the two related trades of gunsmithing and blacksmithing were often followed by one man, and for a very good reason:
+Indeed, works with no ax to grind on the subject of gun ownership in America are explicit: the two related trades gunsmithing and blacksmithing were often followed by one man, and for a very good reason:

 It is known that, at times, a gun was made by a number of craftsmen; and that at other times, a complete gun was made by one man.
-It is also apparent that much forge work was required to forge and weld a gun barrel, to forge and fit the lock parts, and to forge iron mountings such as the trigger guard, the butt plates and other small parts.
-93
+It is also apparent that much forge work was required to forge and weld a gun barrel, to forge and fit the lock parts, and to forge iron mountings such as the trigger guard, the butt plates and other small parts.96

-This combining of the two trades, or alternating the two trades from year to year, was apparently common during both the Revolutionary War period, and in peacetime.94 Other combined trades are also in evidence, such as "W. Clevell, a gun- and locksmith who worked in Bushkill Township, Northampton County, Pennsylvania, in 1820."
+This combining of the two trades, or alternating the two trades from year to year, was apparently common during both the Revolutionary War period, and in peacetime.97 Other combined trades are also in evidence, such as "W. Clevell, a gun- and locksmith who worked in Bushkill Township, Northampton County, Pennsylvania, in 1820.'98 and mending of Guns, Pistols, Locks and Keys, cleans and mends Jacks, Shoes Horses, and makes all sorts of Kitchen furniture, and sorts of Hinges for Houses, &c."
+It seems doubtful if Joseph Hammond would appear in any list of "gunsmiths," but he certainly found it worth his while to advertise his ability to mend guns.